 Despite being the fourth-largest city in the country, Houston offers expat parents many of the perks of a smaller, suburban community.

-Most expats with families look for accommodation outside the city centre.
+Most families look for accommodation outside the city centre.
 And whether they settle into an exclusive neighbourhood like River Oaks, a planned community like Sugar Land or the villages of Woodlands, most have little trouble finding a safe neighbourhood that suits them.

-But it's important that expat parents evaluate the educational landscape of an area before they move.
+Parents must evaluate the educational landscape of an area before they move.
 Attendance at public schools in Houston is based on catchment zones, so they'll want to choose accordingly since some school districts perform better than others.

 Parents can also take comfort in the exemplary standards of healthcare in Houston.
 The Texas Medical Center (TMC) contains multiple nationally ranking institutions, and the Texas Children’s Hospital is internationally renowned.
 The city's medical professionals are top-notch and expats only have to ensure they find appropriate health insurance to cover what can be high fees.